Wisdom Teeth Removal (What’s Involved?)

 Although there are various classification methods, the most common method is based on the nature of the overlying tissue.

-If you are dealing with wisdom tooth pain there are various methods to help alleviate the pain; however, it’s best to contact your dentist as soon as possible for an evaluation.
+However, it’s best to contact your dentist as soon as possible for an evaluation.
 In the meantime, over-the-counter medication such as Ibuprofen or Tylenol will help alleviate pain and inflammation.

 Why Does a Cavity Hurt?
 (5 BEST Toothache Home Remedies) | Toothache ingredients | My Dental Advocate